emmelievanderveer/BindingType/README.md

 - __abstracts__ from PubMed, PubChem assay description, CrossRef or Google Patents
 - __assay descriptions__ from ChEMBL assay descriptions

-The annotation is currently supported for two types of targets
+The annotation is currently supported for three types of targets
-- __Class A GPCRs__ with a 3-level hierarchical keyword search to annotate compounds as _orthosteric, allosteric, bitopic, covalent_ or  _unknown_ based work in [Burggraaf et al., J. Chem.
+- __Class A GPCRs__ with a 3-level hierarchical keyword search to annotate compounds as _orthosteric, allosteric, bitopic, covalent_ or  _unknown_ based on work in [Burggraaf et al., J. Chem.
 Inf.
 Model.
 (2020)](https://doi.org/10.1021/acs.jcim.0c00695)
 - __Protein Kinases__ with 1-level keyword search to annotate compounds as _allosteric_ or _unknown_ based (extended) keywords from [Christmann-Franck et al., J. Chem.
 Inf.
 Model.
 (2016)](https://doi.org/10.1021/acs.jcim.6b00122)
+- __Voltage-Gated Calcium Channels (VGCCs)__ with a 3-level hierarchical keyword search to annotate compounds as _orthosteric, allosteric, bitopic, covalent_ or  _unknown_ based on work in [Burggraaf et al., J. Chem.
+Inf.
+Model.
+(2020)](https://doi.org/10.1021/acs.jcim.0c00695)

 # Getting started